 Today’s blog post comes from Amy at AmyJaneandBaby.
 I asked some close blogger friends to write some guest posts for my blog so I could take a little break during the first couple weeks of Theodore’s life.
 Amy has written a post all about how she feels her life is better since she’s had her baby Freddie.
-You can click here to go across to Amy’s blog and read her other posts, all about motherhood and style.

 When you announce that you are growing a tiny little life, amongst the congratulations and celebrations, a different kind of comment sneaks in.
 Relatives, friends and complete strangers feel the need to inform you that your life as you know it, will change.
 And although this is true, these comments are often about how it will change for the worse.

 ‘Better catch up on sleep now, you won’t get any when the little one arrives!’